devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 </div>
 <figcaption class="center">Looking at the IxNTouch cache in Chrome Dev Tools</figcaption>

-However, we’ve added additional logic since then which is a bit more use-case specific.
+However, we've added additional logic since then which is a bit more use-case specific.
 For example, we need to make sure to only show information that has refreshed recently and is not "expired."
 In order to achieve the concept of information expiry, we keep track of cache age and provide an interface for the web app to know that age.
 Thus, we can determine whether or not data is "too old" on a feature-by-feature basis.

 Another interesting technique we use is the limited inclusion of fetching additional data when caching in the service worker.
 For example, when we load a third-party SDK for indoor mapping, we cache the API calls made to retrieve data.
 Furthermore, we look through that data in the service worker and then reach out to cache some of the assets referenced in that data.